Making your option choices in school? Get inspired andpick the future you want

 Biotechnologist

-Work in a laboratory to find ways to make products that improve our health, our environment and our food.
+Find new ways to make products that improve our health, environment and food.

 Also known as: research technician, research scientist, manufacturing technician, fermentation scientist